Amazon Drop shipping 2023: An eCommerce Attorney Explains it All

 Another benefit is reaching a massive customer base.
 Amazon is the largest online marketplace, with millions of customers searching for products daily.
 By leveraging the power of Amazon’s platform, you can tap into this vast pool of potential buyers and increase your chances of making sales.

-Yes, it is!
-Amazon is cool with Dropshipping, but make sure you play by their rules.
-For Amazon Sellers, using a dropshipping service is generally allowed as long as you are the seller of record and identify yourself as such.
-Unless this requirement is met, Amazon prohibits dropshipping on its platform.
+No, is not!
+Amazon is cool with Drop shipping, but make sure you play by their rules.
+For Amazon Sellers, using a drop shipping service is generally allowed as long as you are the seller of record and identify yourself as such.
+Unless this requirement is met, Amazon prohibits drop shipping on its platform.

 How to dropship on Amazon